 Average Score Last Year - 68.24

 (1st = Longest)

 The Sony Open has been played on this course since 1965 so course history will come into play when selecting your fantasy golfers.
 This course is relatively short in length ranking 47th out of the 57 courses on tour this season, so there will be no big advantage for any of the long drivers.
-Driving accuracy will come into play more than distance as the fairways here at Waialae are some of the hardest to hit.
+This is one of the easiest courses to play for the pros with the average score being 68.24 last year.
+It was in fact, the lowest average score per 4 rounds on tour.
+Driving accuracy will come into play more than distance as the fairways here at Waialae are in fairness hard to hit.

 For a course in Hawaii you would expect more water to come into play but only 3 holes have water hazards to worry about.
 The course is mostly tree lined and if the weather calls for wind it will affect the ball flights.
 This is a course where GIR and ball striking come into play more than anything else.
 We are mainly looking at players with accurate approach shots and to our point previously it will certainly help if they are accurate of the tee and not scrambling out of the weeds every hole.

 The greens are Bermuda and fairly small to hit.
-That being said birdies will not be hard to come by as this is a very easy scoring tournament.
+That being said birdies will not be hard to come by as we mentioned earlier this is was the easiest scoring tournament in 2017.
 The past 3 years have seen scores in the -20’s and in fact there has not been a single digit winner since 1999.
 Needless, to say you are going to need birdies and lots of them from your fantasy team of golfers to take down any big prizes.
 While there is no water to worry about almost every hole on this course is protected by bunkers and usually more than one.
 Scrambling and sand saves will be secondary stats to take a look at.

 Sony Open Key Stats